PTQD: Accurate Post-Training Quantization for Diffusion Models: Method

 Based on Eq.~(\ref{eq:reversewithcorr}), the correlated part of the quantization noise can be rectified by dividing the output of the quantized noise prediction network $\hat{\boldsymbol{\epsilon}}_\theta(\mathbf{x}_t, t)$ by $1+k$, resulting in:

-As a result, the residual quantization noise is the only source of the bias and additional variance.
-Moreover, for values of $k \geq 0$, it can be deduced that the additional variance of the residual quantization noise is diminished by $\frac{1}{1+k}$.
+Consequently, only the uncorrelated quantization noise remains.
+Moreover, for values of $k \geq 0$, it can be deduced that the mean and variance of the uncorrelated quantization noise are diminished by $\frac{1}{1+k}$.
 In practice, we enforce the non-negativity of $k$, and reset it to zero if it is negative.
-In the following, we will explain how to handle the residual quantization noise that persists in Eq.~(\ref{eq:reverseafterCNC}).
+In the following, we will explain how to handle the uncorrelated quantization noise that persists in Eq.~(\ref{eq:reverseafterCNC}).